-I turned 36 in December, and while I have curated my wardrobe staples over the years, I think I've finally settled on a capsule of the below 27 items.
+I'm going to turn 37 at the end of the year, and while I have curated my wardrobe staples over the years, I think I've finally settled on a capsule of the below 27 items.
 Now, well into my 30s, I think it's safe to say I'm happy with these pieces and I would never switch any of them out for anything else.
 Yes, newer additions come and go, but these are the ones I wear regularly.
 I've not included items like skirts or wedding guest dresses because as I've mentioned, this is about getting dressed daily, rather than for those special events.

 1. White T-Shirt